 2. Adobe Digital Editions Install will launch and display a license agreement.
 Check off "I accept the terms in the License Agreement", then Next.

 3. Select which options you wish to install.
 (If you don't wish to install desktop shortcuts or other quick launch options, you may uncheck them here.
 The Adobe Digital Editions program will still be available in your Start Menu).
 Click Next.

 4. If desired, click Browse to select where to install Adobe Digital Editions.
 Otherwise, click Install.

 For many advanced functions, such as transferring or reading e-books that use Adobe Digital Editions DRM (like those from our library collections) between up to 3 computers and other devices, you must activate your Adobe Digital Editions with your Adobe ID.
 (Do not authorize if you are on a public computer.)
 For more information, go to the Creating an Adobe ID box in the right-hand column of this page.

 Adobe Digital Editions allows you to access ebooks downloaded to your computer in either ePub or PDF format protected with Adobe Digital Rights Management (DRM).

 Adobe Digital Editions is pre-installed on computers in the Clapp, Science, Music, and Art Libraries.

 Q: What is an Adobe ID?
 Do I need one?

-A: You don’t need an Adobe ID to download e-books from ebrary or EBL.
+A: You don’t need an Adobe ID to download e-books from Ebook Central.